mapeditor/tiled/docs/manual/using-commands.md

     /Applications/TextEdit.app/Contents/MacOS/TextEdit %mapfile

+Or use `open` (and note the quotes since one of the arguments contains spaces):

+    open -a "/Applications/CoronaSDK/Corona Simulator.app" /Users/user/Desktop/project/main.lua

-Some OS's also have a command to open files in the appropriate program:
+Some systems also have a command to open files in the appropriate program:

 * OSX: `open %mapfile`
 * GNOME systems like Ubuntu: `gnome-open %mapfile`